Medical Student Section

-The MAG Medical Student Section (MSS) was established by MAG to serve as the policy-making body for medical students in Georgia.
+The MAG Medical Student Section (MSS) is the policy-making body for MAG's member medical students.

-Membership is open to any medical students who attend one of the five accredited medical schools of Georgia.
-Student membership dues are $5 for four years.
+Any medical student who attends one of the five accredited medical schools in Georgia can join the MAG MSS for just $5 for four years.

 L.E.A.D.S.
 Medical Student Program (Lead, Engage, Advocate, Develop, Serve)

-L.E.A.D.S. is an organized effort led by MAG and its affiliated medical societies, sections, and adjuncts to help medical students across the state increase their engagement in organized medicine and advocacy.
+The MAG MSS developed the L.E.A.D.S.
+Program to help medical students in the state to become more active in organized medicine and advocacy.
 This program is designed to achieve this without creating additional financial burdens or distractions from their education or training.

-Program participants learn skills and participate in experiences that will prepare them to become leaders in the next generation of advocates for the medical profession while bolstering their resumes, expanding their peer and professional networks, and becoming better equipped to successfully transition into practice.
+L.E.A.D.S.
+Program participants learn skills and participate in experiences that prepare them to become advocates and leaders for the next generation of the medical profession while they also bolster their resumes, expand their peer and professional networks, and become better equipped to successfully transition into practice.

-This opportunity is open to any medical student who attends an accredited medical school in the state of Georgia and is a member of MAG.
-Click to complete the online application.
+The L.E.A.D.S.
+Program is open to any MAG member medical student who attends an accredited medical school in Georgia.
+Click to complete the online L.E.A.D.S.
+Program application.
 There is a $5 application fee.
 Applications are accepted on a rolling basis.
-Contact the Governing Council at email@example.com with questions.
+Contact the MAG MSS Governing Council at firstname.lastname@example.org with questions.

-From left to right: Hannah Childs (MCG/Athens), Audrey Martinez (MCG/Athens), Ashley Wright (MCG/Athens), Salima Makhani (Mercer), Keely Larsen (MCG/Athens), Alyse Ragauskas (Mercer), Ashley McNeal (Mercer), and MAGImmediate Past President Frank McDonald, M.D.
-Not pictured: Annie Phung (GA-PCOM)
+From the left are MAG MSS L.E.A.D.S.
+Program graduates Hannah Childs (MCG/Athens), Audrey Martinez (MCG/Athens), Ashley Wright (MCG/Athens), Salima Makhani (Mercer), Keely Larsen (MCG/Athens), Alyse Ragauskas (Mercer), Ashley McNeal (Mercer) and – joined by former MAG President Frank McDonald, M.D.